cph-cachet/flutter-plugins/packages/mobility_features/README.md

 The mobility features which will be used are derived from GPS location data are:

 **Stop**
-A collection of GPS points which together represent a visit at a known \texit{Place} (see below) for an extended period of time.
-A \textit{Stop} is defined by a location that represents the centroid of a collection of data points, from which a \textit{Stop} is created.
-In addition a \textit{Stop} also has an \textit{arrival}- and a \textit{departure} time-stamp, representing when the user arrived at the place and when the user left the place.
-From the arrival- and departure timestamps of the \textit{Stop} the duration can be computed.
+A collection of GPS points which together represent a visit at a known `Place` (see below) for an extended period of time.
+A `Stop` is defined by a location that represents the centroid of a collection of data points, from which a  is created.
+In addition a `Stop` also has an `arrival` and a `departure` time-stamp, representing when the user arrived at the place and when the user left the place.
+From the arrival- and departure timestamps of the **Stop** the duration can be computed.

 **Place**
-A group of stops that were clustered by the DBSCAN algorithm \cite{density-based-1996}.
+A group of stops that were clustered by the DBSCAN algorithm.
 From the cluster of stops, the centroid of the stops can be found, i.e. the center location.
 In addition, it can be computed how long a user has visited a given place by summing over the duration of all the stops at that place.

 **Move**
 The travel between two Stops, which the user will pass though a path of GPS points.
 The distance of a Move can be computed as the sum of using the haversine distance of this path.
 Given the distance travelled as well as departure and arrival timestamp from the Stops, the average speed at which the user traveled can be derived.